 We have accepted donations from two donors who sought us out; this money has paid for four scholarships, over 3 years to week long Quillisascut Farm workshops for 3 very deserving youth interns, and some work clothing and transportation costs for the workshop.
 Due to the generosity of these donors, this became a yearly event for farm oriented local kids.

 Land & Sea is now in the 3rd successful year of what we have heard is an unprecedented contract with San Juan County to create and maintain a learning garden, on county property that was not currently in use.
 Land & Sea now creates and oversees opportunities in the garden for students from the local schools to work in the garden with chapter volunteers, and also for High School students to use the garden to do projects as part of the Friday Harbor High School "Community Service" class.
 Two of these student projects mentored by members of Land & Sea, and mightily contributed to by adult volunteers and local businesses, have resulted in the placement of a good size greenhouse at the garden, with Land & Sea assuming liability for the greenhouse, and also the building of a pretty wood-chipped public path across the entire garden lot.

-Land & Sea is now working along with Full Belly Farm, another registered local non profit run by young local farmworkers, in the management of the garden and maintenance of heritage fruit trees on the lot, and with Full Belly has developed an ongoing relationship with 7th and 8th grade Friday Harbor Middle School students, who have a chance to visit and work in the garden a number of times each month as part of a middle school class with Full Belly and Land & Sea volunteers.
+Land & Sea is now working along with Bequin Lapwing and the San Juan Community Garden in the management of the garden and maintenance of heritage fruit trees on the lot, and developed an ongoing relationship with 7th and 8th grade Friday Harbor Middle School students, who have a chance to visit and work in the garden a number of times each month as part of a middle school class with Land & Sea volunteers.

 It is the policy of Land & Sea to never ask for donations from island farmers and producers.
 Full payment for any local food used in our functions is always offered to farmers and producers.